-Information on annual (vacation) leave accrual and use, as well as what happens to your leave balance if you change UW jobs or leave the University.
+Information on accrual and use of vacation time off (formerly called annual leave), as well as what happens to your balance if you change UW jobs or leave the University

 Detailed information to help you understand your rights and protection under the Family and Medical Leave Act